🎯 What is prompt engineering?

 - Repeat until satisfied

 Pro tip: Keep a history of your prompts and their results.
-When you find a prompt that works well, save it as a template (we'll explore this in detail in our article about prompt libraries).
+When you find a prompt that works well, save it as a template.
+To effectively organize your best prompts, Créer une bibliothèque de prompts réutilisables will allow you to version them and find them instantly.

 Progressive Refinement in Practice